How Omicron outbreak could hit the economy, sharemarket

 The nation sits on the precipice of an Omicron outbreak, which threatens an economy that was just starting to get back into its groove.

-Kiwibank chief economist Jarrod Kerr said this week that omicron posed a key risk to the New Zealand economy and would likely place further pressure on the already-stretched labour market.
+Kiwibank chief economist Jarrod Kerr said this week Omicron posed a key risk to the New Zealand economy and would likely place further pressure on the already-stretched labour market.

 With borders closed and heightened commerce restrictions, the strain on the labour market will only increase.